-MCH conducted five discussion groups with individuals from a breadth of community groups regarding their perceptions of healthcare service gaps.
-The groups (roughly 90 minutes each) included in-depth discussion about topics such as community strengths, service gaps, needs prioritization, and ways that MCH may be able to help address community needs.
-The information gleaned was used to help triangulate statistical data and qualitative information collected through other research modalities.
+MCH conducted a discussion group with individuals from a wide range of community groups regarding their perceptions of healthcare service gaps.
+The group (roughly 90 minutes in length) included in-depth discussion about topics such as community strengths, service gaps, needs prioritization, and ways that MCH may be able to help address community needs.
+The information was used to help triangulate statistical data and qualitative information collected through other research modalities.